MegaBeing/WaterPotability/README.md

 * Used python to integrate pandas library for pre-processing of the data
 * used python to integrate Scikit-learn library to implement machine learning models
-* used Swelte to create a Web application for the same
+* used Svelte to create a Web application for the same

 ## Installation